Don't Abolish the SHSAT

 Please join us in urging Mayor Bill de Blasio and Governor Cuomo - DON'T abolish the Specialized High School Admissions Test (SHSAT) as the sole criteria.

-Keep SHSAT needs your help with “Catherine Nolan: Don't Abolish the SHSAT”.
-Join Keep and 12,953 supporters today.
+Save SHSAT needs your help with “Catherine Nolan: Don't Abolish the SHSAT”.
+Join Save and 13,102 supporters today.